bhagath-danthala-cu/Multi_Task_Pet_Classification_Segmentation/README.md

   Designed to run efficiently on limited hardware, with room for extension to larger architectures or additional tasks.
 ---
 TO Run the code:
-add the dataset into the google collab
+add the dataset into the google collab.
 To download the dataset copy the below link and paste in any browser: https://www.robots.ox.ac.uk/~vgg/data/pets/